This page shows you how to use the Pinecone console to migrate a pod-based index to serverless.

 The list_indexes operation now returns a response like the following:

 3. Describing an index now returns a description of an index in a different format.
-It also returns the index endpoint needed to run data plane operations against the index.
+It also returns the index host needed to run data plane operations against the index.
 If you were relying on the output of this operation, you’ll need to adapt your code.

 5. Use your new index